openstack/charm-deployment-guide/deploy-guide/source/app-ceph-migration.rst

     juju add-unit --to 1 ceph-osd
     juju add-unit --to 2 ceph-osd

+NOTE: as of the 18.05 charm release, the osd-reformat config option has now been completely removed.

 The charm installation and configuration will not impact any existing running Ceph OSD's.